-All payments described above are subject to the credit risk of BofA Finance, as Issuer, and BAC, as Guarantor.
+$All\ payments\ described\ above\ are\ subject\ to\ the\ credit\ risk\ of\ BofA\ Finance,\ as\ Issuer,\ and\ BAC,\ as\ Guarantor.$

-Hypothetical Payout Profile and Examples of Payments on the Notes
+Hypothetical Payout Profile and Examples of Payments at Maturity

-Examples and Auto-Callable Notes Table
+Auto-Callable Enhanced Return Notes Table

-The following examples and table are for purposes of illustration only.
-They are based on hypothetical values and show hypothetical returns on the Notes.
-The examples and table illustrate payments on the Notes based on a hypothetical Starting Value of 100 for each Underlying, a hypothetical Call Value of 100 for each Underlying, a hypothetical Redemption Barrier of 100 for the Least Performing Underlying, a hypothetical Threshold Value of 60 for the Least Performing Underlying, Call Amounts as indicated on page PS-4, the Redemption Amount of \$1,470.00 per \$1,000.00 in principal amount of Notes if the Ending Value of the Least Performing Underlying is greater than or equal to its Redemption Barrier and a range of hypothetical Observation Values and Ending Values of the Least Performing Underlying.
-The actual amount you receive and the resulting return will depend on the actual Starting Values, Call Values, Redemption Barriers, Threshold Values, Observation Values and Ending Values of the Underlyings, whether the Notes are automatically called prior to maturity, and whether you hold the Notes to maturity.
+The following table is for purposes of illustration only.
+It assumes the Notes have not been automatically called prior to maturity and is based on hypothetical values and shows hypothetical returns on the Notes.
+The table illustrates the calculation of the Redemption Amount and the return on the Notes based on a hypothetical Starting Value of 100 for the Least Performing Underlying, a hypothetical Redemption Barrier of 100 for the Least Performing Underlying, a hypothetical Ending Values of the Upside Participation Rate of 150.00% and a range of hypothetical Ending Values of the Least Performing Underlying.
+The actual amount you receive and the resulting return will depend on the actual Starting Values, Redemption Barriers, Threshold Values and Ending Values of the Underlyings, whether the Notes are automatically called prior to maturity, and whether you hold the Notes to maturity.
 The following examples do not take into account any tax consequences from investing in the Notes.